First to Commit to 33 Percent by 2020

-In June 2007, the Burbank City Council adopted BWP's recommendation that 33% of our city’s electricity be procured from renewable resources by 2020.
-Burbank was the first city in the United States to step up to this ambitious goal and we are very proud of Burbank’s energy and environmental leadership!
+In June 2007, the Burbank City Council approved BWP's recommendation to secure 33 percent of Burbank's energy needs from renewable energy by 2020, making Burbank the first city in the nation to step up to this ambitious goal.